-The Reading test consists of 3 sections and has 40 questions in total.
-In every section there may be more than one text passage.
+The Reading test consists of 3 long passages of text and has 40 questions in total.
 Your job is to read the texts and either answer questions, label diagrams, complete sentences or fill in the blanks.
 For every type of task there are instructions.
 The passages are taken from books, newspapers, magazines and the topics are very diverse, from scuba diving to space exploration.